intel/nauta/docs/installation-and-configuration/Installation_Process/IP.md

 ## Kernel upgrade

+If you run Linux kernel prior to 4.* version we recommend to upgrade it on all nodes of a cluster before platform installation.

-Running heavy training jobs on workers with the operating system kernel older than 4.* might lead to hanging the worker node.
+Running heavy training jobs on workers with the operating system kernel older than 4.* may lead to hanging the worker node.
 See https://bugzilla.redhat.com/show_bug.cgi?id=1507149 for more information.

-Additionally please remember, that update of a kernel should be made before installation of a platform.
-Otherwise some components of the platform - those which depends on libraries installed with a new kernel - will be removed.

-This may occur when a memory limit for 0 job is set to a value close to the maximum amount of memory installed on this node.
+This may occur when a memory limit for a training job is set to a value close to the maximum amount of memory installed on this node.
 These problems are caused by errors in handling memory limits in older versions of the kernel.
-To avoid this problem, it is recommended to install on all nodes of a cluster with a newer version of a system's kernel.

 The following kernel was verified as a viable fix for this issue (see link below).